Wilhelmina Wright

-Wilhelmina Marie Wright (born January 13, 1964) is an inactive senior United States district judge of the United States District Court for the District of Minnesota.
-She is the only jurist in Minnesota's history to be state district court judge, appellate court judge, and state supreme court justice.
-She is a former associate justice of the Minnesota Supreme Court, a judge of the Minnesota Court of Appeals, and a judge of the Minnesota District Court, Second Judicial District (Ramsey County).
-She was elected to a six-year term on the Harvard Board of Overseers in 2022.
+Wilhelmina Marie Wright (born 1964) is an American jurist and lawyer.
+She is an inactive senior United States district judge of the United States District Court for the District of Minnesota.
+Wright is the first jurist in Minnesota history to have served in all three levels of the state judiciary, as a state district court judge, appellate court judge, and state supreme court justice.
+She then served as an active federal district court judge from 2016 to 2024.
+Wright was elected to a six-year term on the Harvard Board of Overseers in 2022.

 Early life and education

-Wright was born on January 13, 1964, in Norfolk, Virginia.
+Wright was born in 1964, in Norfolk, Virginia.
 Growing up, her mother had to advocate for her to receive equal education due to ongoing resistance to integration.
 She went on to study literature at Yale University, receiving a Bachelor of Arts degree and graduating cum laude in 1986.
 Wright received her Juris Doctor from Harvard Law School in 1989.